Accelerated Nursing Programs

 - Fast-track baccalaureate programs take between 11 and 18 months to complete, including prerequisites.
 Fast-track master's degree programs generally take about 3 years to complete.

-- Accelerated nursing programs are available in 43 states plus the District of Columbia and Guam.
-In 2011, there were 235 accelerated baccalaureate programs and 63 accelerated master’s programs available at nursing schools nationwide.
-In addition, 33 new accelerated baccalaureate programs are in the planning stages, and 10 new accelerated master's programs are also taking shape.
+- Accelerated nursing programs are available in 46 states plus the District of Columbia and Puerto Rico.
+In 2012, there were 255 accelerated baccalaureate programs and 71 accelerated master’s programs available at nursing schools nationwide.
+In addition, 25 new accelerated baccalaureate programs are in the planning stages, and 7 new accelerated master's programs are also taking shape.
 For a list of accelerated nursing programs, see http://www.aacn.nche.edu/Education-Resources/APLIST.PDF.

 Fast-Track Nursing Education